evansims/uximage/README.md

 The ```ux-image``` class defines this DIV as a uxImage element.
 Duh.

 The ```ondemand``` class tells the library to treat this as a "lazy loading" image.
-These images aren't loaded until the visitor scrolls near the image to reduce bandwidth usage and memory consumption.
-After the visitor scrolls a fair distance past the image, it is unloaded to (again) save on memory and performance.
+These images aren't loaded until the browser scrolls near the image to reduce bandwidth usage and memory consumption.
+After the browser scrolls a fair distance past the image, it is unloaded to (again) save on memory and page rendering performance.
 This is awesome for mobile devices, but all users can benefit from the technique.

 **Important** - You'll want to make sure your HTTP server is assigning appropriate caching headers to your assets.
 Lazy loading can involve a lot of images being loaded in and out of memory, so you want to be sure that visitors are only hitting your servers once for those files.
 That's on you, cowboy.

-## Why uxImage?

-I think it's pretty swell and does a few really useful tricks that other libraries don't.
+## What makes it different?

+Most responsive libraries out there would be better described as smart libraries, as they only consider __screen resolution__ during page load for their breakpoints.
+"Mobile resolution?
+Use image A. Desktop?
+Use image B." That's fine, but it isn't really what I consider responsive: just intelligent.

+uxImage is truly responsive in that it's breakpoint system is based upon the width of the element's parent container.
+Just as a responsively designed website lets you effortlessly resize from mobile to large desktop display resolutions and transform the layout to accomodate, uxImage will swap images appropriately as your responsive layout transforms.

 ## Requirements